 Growing a Business is Scary

 When it was time to share the load, she brought on a Creative Director as her first employee, and talk about how incredibly scary that time was.
 Hiring someone for the first time and putting revenue toward another body seemed daunting.
 Even more so when he found he really needed more than just a part-time gig.
-Jessica wasn’t willing to lose his talent and all he contributed to the success of Hot Dog Marketing, so she bit the bullet with some advice from her business coach.
+Jessica wasn’t willing to lose his talent and all he contributed to the success of Hot Dog Marketing, so she took a chance with some advice from her business coach.
 That employee was Brandon Cornwell, who is still Creative Director to this day.
 Just as much as Jessica wanted to work with Brandon, he wanted to keep working with her too and help grow the business.

 You Can’t Have True Success on Your Own

 The two shared an office in Heritage Office Suites in Round Rock, making more connections and friends along the way.
-Many of whom are still clients or friends of not only Jessica, but the business.
-Jessica encourages other business owners to seek out people who can help, whether they are other business owners, professionals in other areas, lawyers, business coaches and peer groups.
+Many of whom are still clients or friends of not only Jessica but the business.
+Jessica encourages other business owners to seek out people who can help, whether they are other local business owners, professionals in other areas, lawyers, business coaches, and peer groups.
 No one should try to shoulder the trials and tribulations of being a business owner alone in her experience.
 She attributes much of her success and pushes to make difficult decisions that paid off to her trusted advisors.

 Having seen the passion and vision that Jessica has for businesses led me to request the opportunity to work with her and help grow her business.
 After my own experience going from small business to the corporate world and back to a small business, I had the same love of helping others succeed.
 That “thing” about Hot Dog Marketing originated with Jessica and she has found a way to spread it to the rest of the team.
 It is such a privilege to work with and learn from her every day.
-The dedication she has to the community, to her peers, to the businesses we work with and beyond is admirable and encourages all of us to get involved, do more, and work hard for the people in our lives, whether personal or professional.
+The dedication she has to the community, to other local business owners, to the businesses we work with, and beyond is admirable and encourages all of us to get involved, do more, and work hard for the people in our lives, whether personal or professional.